 Dogs attacked 14% more postal workers last year

-Dogs attacked 14% more postal workers last year There were 114 dog attacks of postal workers in 2016 in central Pennsylvania.
-Check out this story on ydr.com: http://ponews.co/2p9hx9R Turns out the old joke about mailmen and dogs being mortal enemies is no laughing matter.
+Dogs attacked 14% more postal workers last year There were 114 dog attacks of postal workers in 2016.
+Check out this story on publicopiniononline.com: http://ponews.co/2p9hx9R Turns out the old joke about mailmen and dogs being mortal enemies is no laughing matter.

 Comments